henley-regatta/adventofcode2021/README.md

   about 1/2 the time of the current version - mostly through faster selection of next-nearest-node - but endless hacking and tweaking and copy/paste/delete means it's lost forever.
 On the plus side, at least this time visualisation is [built in](https://www.guided-naafi.org/aoc2021/2021/12/15/VisualisationOfAOC2021Day15Part2.html)
+  * `python/day16part1.py` - Ah it's Packet Parsing Day.
+I wondered when that would come.
+And, surprise surprise it's nested-packets.
+And a weird request to boot.
+  I'm not desperately proud of my answer here - the parsing and recursion is fine, but the fact that I'm manipulating global variables to track the message output and the version numbers is _awful_ code....
+But, as with all other things, At Least It Works.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.